skalalab/redoxPlot/README.md

 # Update
-- now it is deployed on [redoxPlot](https://allanware.shinyapps.io/redoxplot/)
+- now it is also deployed on [redoxPlot](https://allanware.shinyapps.io/redoxplot/)
     - shinylive uses pyodide which does not have the dash_bio package pre-included.
 I haven't figured out how to include it myself.
-Long story short, the shinylive option is off.